DfromM/circular.fashion-CodingChallenge/README.md

 ### Example:
 If my image is 32 x 28 png and is in the incorrect rotation by 90 degrees anti clockwise, your app should return the image to me, rotated 90 degrees clockwise with the dimensions 28 x 32 png.

+### Structure
+The code for the Django Web-App can be found in the folder rotationserver.
+The folder nn holds the code for the training of a neural network.